-Purpose of this guidance
+1.1 Purpose of this guidance

-- 1.1 This guidance aims to inform the public about the types of diversionary disposals available when a prosecutor is deciding whether to divert an accused person away from the formal court process. - 1.2 It also provides details of the general principles and procedures to be applied by prosecutors in deciding whether to use diversion. - 1.3 These Guidelines replace the Guidelines for Diversion, published in 2008.
+- 1.1.1 This guidance aims to inform the public about the types of diversionary disposals available when a prosecutor is deciding whether to divert an accused person away from the formal court process. - 1.1.2 It also provides details of the general principles and procedures to be applied by prosecutors in deciding whether to use diversion. - 1.1.3 These Guidelines replace the Guidelines for Diversion, published in 2008.

-The use of diversion
+1.2 The use of diversion

-- 1.4 Diversion refers to a variety of criminal justice methods which are used as alternatives to prosecution to avoid the formal processing of an accused person via the court system. - 1.5 The types of diversion currently available to the PPS include: - Adult caution / youth restorative caution - Informed warning - Diversionary youth conferencing - Community Based Restorative Justice - National Driver Alertness Course - Immediate caution - 1.6 Diversionary disposals are designed to simplify and speed up dealing with less serious offending.
-They were introduced as a proportionate response to low-level crime.
-In summary, the purpose of PPS diversionary disposals are as follows: - To deal with less serious offences and the offender quickly and simply; - To reduce the risk of re-offending; - To engage the offender in a restorative process with the victim and community; - To reduce to a minimum the offender's involvement with the criminal justice system; - To enable victims to express their views; and - To enable early intervention in respect of young offenders.

-1.7 It should be noted that a number of disposals are also available to the police, including Penalty Notices for Disorder and Community Resolution Notices.
+- 1.2.1 Diversion refers to a variety of criminal justice methods which are used as alternatives to prosecution. - 1.2.2 The types of diversion currently available to the PPS include: - Adult caution / youth restorative caution - Informed warning - Diversionary youth conferencing - Community Based Restorative Justice - National Driver Alertness Course - Immediate caution - 1.2.3 Diversionary disposals are designed to simplify and speed up dealing with less serious offending.
+They were introduced as a proportionate response to low level crime.
+In summary, the purpose of PPS diversionary disposals is as follows: - To deal with less serious offences and the offender quickly and simply; - To reduce the risk of re-offending; - To engage the offender in a restorative process with the victim and community; - To reduce to a minimum the offender's involvement with the criminal justice system; - To enable victims to express their views; and - To enable early intervention in respect of young offenders. - 1.2.4 It should be noted that a number of disposals are also available to the police, including Penalty Notices for Disorder and Community Resolution Notices.
 Further information about the various types of disposals, and how they are applied, is presented at Chapter 3.

-Standards applied
+1.3 Standards applied